- What would happen if a dapp runs out of RAM?

-A switch to a market based allocation rather than a a price paid approach.
+A switch to a market based allocation rather than a a price paid approach. - What are the benefits or having a market based model for RAM staking?

-A balanced pricing and reducing hoarding of RAM allocation.
+A balanced pricing and reducing hoarding of RAM allocation. - What are the drawbacks of having a market based model for RAM staking?

 People can hold RAM if price is high.